unitaryfund/unitary.fund/posts/_markdown/pulser_qutip.md

 ---
-title: On the pulse of open-source quantum simulation with Pulser and QuTiP
+title: Stay on the pulse of open-source quantum simulation with Pulser and QuTiP
 date: 24 January 2022
 author:
 ---